HarryAllen1/jhstsa.org/pages/events/Debating-Technological-Issues.md

 - **Subtopic 2**: Gene-editing biotechnologies such as the CRISPR-Cas9 system, set a dangerous precedent for science applications in healthcare.
 - **Subtopic 3**: Brain interface technologies, such as Elon Musk’s Neuralink, provide a unique and beneficial solution to mental health issues.

+## Pre-conference Submission Requirements

+### January 23rd

+Teams choose one of the subtopics, and either pro or con, and then conduct research.
+Create a list of references, and record a 2-minute argument.

+Upload a pdf file of the references, and a URL link for the video.

 ## Information

 |                                              |               |